Everything you need to know about Cuban visas

 What do I need?
 Pink card visa or green card visa to enter Cuba?

-If you travel to Cuba from the U.S. the type of Cuban tourist card you'll need is different, and more expensive, than the ordinary green Cuba Tourist Card.
-If you're flying to Cuba directly from a U.S. airport, you'll need to request a pink card, which looks almost exactly the same as the green Cuba Tourist Card but is only for those who fly to Cuba from the U.S. Please do not confuse the need for a pink Cuba Tourist Card with holding a U.S. passport.
+If you travel to Cuba from the U.S. the type of Cuban tourist card, you'll need is different, and more expensive, than the ordinary green Cuba Tourist Card.
+If you're flying to Cuba directly from a U.S. airport, you'll need to request a pink card, which looks almost exactly the same as the green Cuba Tourist Card but is only for those who fly to Cuba from the U.S., regardless of your nationality.
+Please do not confuse the need for a pink Cuba Tourist Card with holding a U.S. passport.
 You can be a U.S. passport holder but if you travel to Cuba from any country other than the U.S. you can apply for the cheaper green Cuba tourist card instead.
+Likewise, you can have a nationality other than the American one, and if you fly from a United States airport to Cuba, you will need a pink tourist card (visa).

 Ultimately, the colour of your card depends on the last place you depart from before arriving in Cuba.
 So, for example, if you start your journey in the U.S. but then stop in another country before arriving in Cuba, you can travel to Cuba with a green tourist card instead.
-It's only if you depart directly from the U.S. before landing in Cuba and you arrive back to the U.S. from Cuba that you'll need the pink card.
-Please remember that you will not be allowed to board a flight from the U.S. to Cuba with a green tourist card, and vice-versa!
+It's only if you depart directly from the U.S. before landing in Cuba that you'll need the pink card.
+Please remember that you will not be allowed to board a flight from the U.S. to Cuba with a green tourist card!

 A Cuban visa or a tourist card?